cajuncoding/CommandLineArgsHelper/README.md

 /"param6 with spaces"="Spaces are A-OK!"
 ```

-Will result in an easily accesible set of values as follows:
+Will result in an easily accesible set of values as follows...

 Command Line Arguments:
    1) [size] == [100]
    2) [height] == [400]